yakksiek/task-userstable/README.md

 -   The UI is styled using Styled Components, allowing scoped and dynamic styling.
 -   It also leverages CSS variables for consistent theming and maintainable styles.

+### 7. Testing with Jest and React Testing Library

+-   **Jest** and **React Testing Library** are set up to enable unit and integration testing for the application.
+-   Tests cover key components, Redux actions, and asynchronous operations like fetching and displaying user data.

 ### Technologies Used

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)